-California Class Action Attorney
+California Class Action Employment Lawyer

-California employees have arguably the most protection from their employers than citizens of any other state.
+California employees have arguably the most protection from their employers than citizens of any other state in America.
 California's employment laws are always changing, opening the door for employers to make mistakes that could cost them millions of dollars.

 "Victims of employment violations are rarely informed of the everyday benefits that they are required to take advantage of.
 The economic climate has left a large portion of the workforce with few options and a willingness to sacrifice their wellbeing to please their employers.
 California State and Federal law imposes regulations on business owners to ensure that their employees remain happy, healthy, and productive individuals.
 When an employer fails to uphold their responsibilities and allows employees to work themselves towards an early grave, I take great pride in ensuring those wronged receive justice."